 Since the roads in Canada are a pure pleasure to drive and there are lots of amazing views, that is an experience which I highly recommend!
 You can read more details about car hire in Canada in my article about 8 Things to Know When Renting a Car in Canada.

 If you don’t want to stress over searching for a parking lot or driving around a city you probably are not familiar with, you can choose to travel with a taxi, bus or train.
-For more details, you can scroll up to the section where I talk about how to get to Niagara Falls by yourself.

 Should I take a tour or can I visit it by myself?